 Originally published in 2009, this post is updated regularly with the latest workarounds for viewing the desktop versions of mobile sites in mobile browsers.

 One of the biggest frustrations of using the web with mobile browsers is web sites that force them to use dumbed down mobile versions.
 I have nothing against mobile sites, obviously.
 I build them and I write about them here at Wap Review.
-It's not redirecting mobile browsers to the mobile versions of sites that bothers me.
+Redirecting mobile browsers to the mobile versions of sites doesn't bother me.
 The problem is with mobile sites that lack essential features or content found in the equivalent full web versions and don't offer users an easy way to view the full version.
 As I've been preaching for years, every mobile site needs to include a Full Version link.

 Fortunately many mobile sites now include a link to the full version.
 For sites that don't it's possible to force the full-web versions of some sites in mobile browsers by using a special URL.

 Here's a list of websites where getting to the full version with mobile browsers is harder than it should be along with a workaround.
 Note that the the ful version may not work well or at all in your mobile browser.
 But if there's a feature or content you like that's missing from the mobile site, it's worth trying the full version.

 Orkut: Has a link to the full version at the bottom of most mobile pages.
 Or you can go directly to it by using the URL: www.orkut.com/Home.